0x000000000000000000001/gopurs/README.md

 `gopurs` leverages the intermediate `CoreFn` representation to compile your pure business logic into robust, modern Go code.
 It seamlessly integrates into your existing PureScript workflow as a custom backend.

 > **Note:** This project is currently a work in progress (WIP) and highly experimental, but the first official tests are already showing positive results.
-A stable version is expected in the coming months.
+A stable version is expected in the summer.

 ## Why Go?